 Until the next review, bon appetit.

-(AUTHOR’S NOTE: The featured image for this entry was taken from this earlier blog post.)
+(AUTHOR’S NOTE: I added in a few details from this piece by DLSU historian Jose Victor Torres, originally published in Rogue Philippines.
+The featured image for this entry was taken from this earlier blog post.
+Timestamp: 21 November 2017, 10:34 am.)

 Ma Mon Luk Restaurant